gfx-rs/gfx/README.md

 [![Gitter Chat](https://badges.gitter.im/gfx-rs/gfx-rs.png)](https://gitter.im/gfx-rs/gfx-rs)
 [![Stories in Ready](https://badge.waffle.io/gfx-rs/gfx-rs.png?label=S-ready&title=issues)](https://waffle.io/gfx-rs/gfx-rs)

-`gfx-rs` is a high-performance, bindless, [retained mode] (http://en.wikipedia.org/wiki/Retained_mode) graphics API for the Rust programming language.
+`gfx-rs` is a high-performance, bindless graphics API for the Rust programming language.
 It aims to be the default API for Rust graphics: for one-off applications, or higher level libraries or engines.